Yathuwaran/TTK4145-Elevator/network/README.md

 Communication Handler
 ----

 The communication handler is used to handle incoming and outgoing messages.
 This is done by using a structure containing all the information one might need to get good communication between the elevators.
-See [`networks_test.go`](networks_test.go) for usage example.
+See [`networks_tester.go`](networks_tester.go) for usage example.